 The scent of honey, dust, leather dyes, orange blossoms and humanity swirls along streets that all seem to slant up, up and up.
 It’s just a few steps from modern Morocco and its bars, restaurants, and nightspots, into the Fez medina, and a different world.
 Just inside the medina’s lower entrance, not far from a little plaza called Oued Chorfa, a very special home awaits your arrival.

 Dar Borj Dahab is our holiday home, and it can be yours, too.
 Ideal for a personal sabbatical or creative retreat, the house is available for stays of one week to several months.
-Book your stay with us for a week, a month, or more, by sending us a message and explore the Fez medina from the inside.
+Book your stay with us for a week, a month, or more, and explore the Fez medina from the inside.

 Your Fez medina home

 Dar Borj Dahab is a beautifully restored guest house.
 A gem of a house with rooms on four floors, the dar was once part of the larger house next door.
 The main salon, located on the first floor, is a cultural masterwork, a traditional Moroccan salon.
 The salon features intricate original plasterwork, made-to-order furnishings and plenty of natural light.
 An octagonal halka in the main salon is open to the sky.
 A bath with shower and two smaller salons–a bedroom suitable for a single person or couple and a reading salon with a desk–complete the ensemble.

 Up another level, an encircling mezzanine balcony overlooks the main salon below.
-This level also features a half-bath and two sleeping lofts accommodating one person each in twin beds.
+This level also features a half-bath and two lofts furnished with twin beds.

 The dar’s rooftop terrace is where we enjoy a Moroccan breakfast or watch medina lights twinkle on as dusk deepens.
 After a busy day in the medina or a day trip outside Fez, this private space paved with terracotta tiles is the perfect place to relax.
 A small rooftop kitchen with a cooktop, fridge and laundry facilities is a step-saver.
 Down four flights of steps, a full kitchen on the ground floor combines with a queen-bedded sleeping nook with ensuite bath, and a living/dining space accommodating one person or a couple.